-Essential Question: How does the candidate maintain a positive and safe learning environment\ that supports all students to access and meet the content-specific learning goal(s) and ELD goal(s)?
-How does the candidate support students in making connections between prior learning and the current lesson and establish clear learning expectations?
+Essential Question: How does the candidate maintain a positive and safe learning environment\ that supports all students to access and meet the content-specific learning goal(s)?
+How does the candidate support students in making connections between prior content learning and the current lesson and establish clear learning expectations?

 Level 1 Level 2 Level 3 Level 4 Level 5 Candidate does not demonstrate or explain why or how a positive and safe learning environment is established.
-OR Candidate does not use instructional strategies to support students to access and meet content-specific learning goal(s) and ELD goal(s).
+OR Candidate does not use instructional strategies to support students to access and meet content-specific learning goal(s).
 OR Candidate does not connect lesson to prior learning.
 OR Candidate does not establish clear learning expectations during the lesson.
+OR Candidate's teaching is in English only with no target language emphasis.
 Candidate minimally demonstrates and briefly explains strategy(ies) attempted to establish a positive and safe learning environment.
-Candidate uses instructional strategies that loosely support students to access and meet content-specific learning goal(s) and ELD goal(s).
+Candidate uses instructional strategies that loosely support students to access and meet content-specific learning goal(s).
 Candidate attempts to connect the lesson to prior learning and/or establishes vague learning expectations during the lesson.
+Candidate's teaching is minimally in the target language.
 Candidate demonstrates and explains how a positive and safe learning environment is established.
-Candidate uses instructional strategies that clearly support students to access and meet content-specific learning goal(s) and ELD goal(s).
-Candidate purposefully supports students in making connections between prior learning and the lesson and establishes clear learning expectations.
+Candidate uses instructional strategies that clearly support students to access and meet content-specific learning goal(s).
+Candidate purposefully supports students in making connections between prior content learning and the lesson and establishes clear learning expectations in the target language or in the target language with English as appropriate to provide support.
 All of Level 3, plus: Candidate and students interact with each other through questioning and conversation that demonstrate positive and respectful rapport with each other.
-Candidate and student dialogue (e.g., discussion, questions and answers, sharing ideas) clearly leads to deep learning of content.
-All of Levels 3 & 4, plus: Candidate demonstrates and explains how and why the UDL strategy(ies) used establish an inclusive environment that supports all students to learn and how these strategies provide equitable access to content.
+Candidate and student dialogue (e.g., discussion, questions and answers, sharing ideas) in the target language or in the target language with English as appropriate to provide support clearly leads to deep learning of content.
+All of Levels 3 & 4, plus: Candidate demonstrates and explains how and why the UDL strategy(ies) used establish an inclusive environment that supports all students to learn and how these strategies provide equitable access to content in the target language or in the target language with English as appropriate to provide support.